Are you a woman interested in starting your own business?

 Eileen Fisher’s Community Partnerships Grants

-While the Community Partnerships Grants offered by Eileen Fisher is open only to nonprofits, it is worthwhile for those who are eligible.
+While the Community Partnerships Grants offered by Eileen Fisher are open only to nonprofits, it is worthwhile for those who are eligible.
 Consider this grant if your organization focuses on the needs of women and girls.
 Eileen Fisher offers cash grants of $2500, which can be used for programming, operating expenses, or event sponsorship.
 Occasionally, winners may receive a $250 gift certificate for in-store use.

 FedEx Small Business Grants